henrique062/Academia-oficial/SUPABASE-CONFIG.md

 1. Exporte os dados do projeto atual
 2. Importe para o novo projeto
+3. Configure as funções SQL necessárias no novo projeto
-3. Atualize as credenciais no EasyPanel
+4. Atualize as credenciais no EasyPanel
-4. Reconstrua e reinicie a aplicação no EasyPanel
+5. Reconstrua e reinicie a aplicação no EasyPanel